Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 Pantheon

-The Pantheon is a world famous monument, a temple dedicated to the worship of all the gods.
-Its circular shape and its characteristic portico at the entrance supported by sixteen Corinthian columns of gray and pink granite have made it immortal over time.
+The Pantheon is a world-famous monument, a temple dedicated to the worship of all the gods.
+Its circular shape and distinctive entrance portico, supported by sixteen Corinthian columns of gray and pink granite, have made it immortal over time.

 25 minutes Admission ticket included